 Advantages of a home security system

-Installing DIY window sensors is a great step to make your home safer, but for a more comprehensive solution, look into installing a home security system.
+Installing DIY window sensors (or even window security bars) is a great step to make your home safer, but for a more comprehensive solution, look into installing a home security system.
 Most home security systems will set you up with cutting-edge intrusion sensors as well as security cameras, improved locks, and the option for more advanced security features.
 We’ve put in a ton of research to determine our picks for the best home security systems out there.